heyLaksh/vanillajs-music-player/README.md

 ## To use this
 - Just clone the repo and open HTML file in any browser **OR**
-- Clone the repo or download the code
 - run **npm install** in terminal in the same directory as the repo
 - run **gulp**
 - and it should work, atleast that's what I think